Sunday, December 10, 2023

 If one looks at this graphic

-you'll see that there are 5 different families or lines of NT manuscripts; so if there were these changes in the texts during that "black hole" of manuscript data, why would all four families of texts, excepting for spelling differences and other minor changes, be basically be the same?
+You'll see that there are 5 different families or lines of NT manuscripts; so if there were these changes in the texts during that "black hole" of manuscript data, why would all four families of texts, excepting for spelling differences and other minor changes, be basically be the same?

 Note that these families are from geographically diverse areas; Egypt, Italy, Turkey, Palestine, Iraq.
 That's a lot of ground to cover travelling by foot.
 Highly unlikely that one person or group controlled or had influence in that wide of an area.